DRUGS ACTING ON AUTONOMIC NERVOUS SYSTEM - ANATOMICAL AND PHYSIOLOGICAL BASIS OF NERVOUS SYSTEM

 4. Constriction of bronchi & bronchioles.

-5. Promotion of secretomotor & peristaltic activity of gut.
+5. Promotion of secretomotor & peristaltic activity

 6. Relaxation of spinchtors of gut and